Austin Facelift Specialists

 How Is Facelift Surgery Performed?

 Our surgeons combine different surgical techniques to meet each patient’s plastic surgery expectations.
-Generally, the surgery is an outpatient procedure.
-During the procedure, the surgeon makes an incision near the hairline and ears.
+The surgery is an outpatient procedure.
+During the procedure, the surgeon makes an incision near the hairline and around the ears.
 Then, the surgeon tightens the deeper layers of the face to minimize facial sagging and remove excess skin to create a smooth, natural-looking result.

 Where Are The Incisions For A Facelift Located?
 Will There Be Scars?

 Incisions are made around the ears and hairline and are usually completely hidden.
 Some procedures also require concealed incisions under the chin.
-The incisions do produce scars, but because of their locations, they are typically easy to conceal.
+The incisions do produce scars, but because of their locations, they are typically barely visible to only close inspection.

 Is Facelift Surgery Painful?

 During a facelift, you will receive anesthesia and will not feel anything.
+If oral sedation is chosen with a limited lift, the local anesthesia may burn some, but the procedure itself will be pain free.
 After the anesthesia wears off, you might notice some mild discomfort in the surgical area.
 Many patients find that extra-strength Tylenol, taken for a few days after surgery, is enough to manage any discomfort they feel.
-If you need them, the surgeon can also prescribe pain relievers.
+However, a light narcotic pain medication will also be prescribed to be taken as needed.

 How Long Is The Recovery Period For Facelift Surgery?